 But it also blew me away that he wrote almost all of his actual hits, in a time where a lot of these folks were just doing covers of other artists.
 And he also wrote so many songs for other artists, like he wrote “My Way,” you know, Frank Sinatra, one of his big hits.
 And he wrote this at such a young age too, and so I always thought that was so inspirational, and it was definitely a young inspiration for me, silly as that may sound.
 When I was looking back, and seeing a reflection on the fact that a lot of these love songs that I write, you can see parallels in my inspiration from Paul Anka.
 It seemed fitting that I might do a cover.
 I’ve always played his songs, and I’ve always loved playing them, and you can almost see yourself in some of these songs, and think back on a high school romance or even a current romance in its early phases.
 Like, “Puppy Love,” that’s so sweet, and I wrote it when I was starting to see my current partner, and it was kind of fun to see, we fall head over heels in a very “Puppy Love”-esque way.
 So [laughs] it seemed right.

-R: Another thing I wanted to ask you about with this project is all the kind of merch things you’ve done with it.
+Another about this project is all the merch you’ve done.
 You did custom apparel, and you did custom cassette tapes for it, and you’re also giving out stickers with tickets to the show at The National.
-If you could do any piece of merch–no restrictions no rules–what would you want to do?
+If you could do any piece of merch–no restrictions, no rules–what would you want to do?

 Another really inspiration piece of merch I saw was, there’s this band Colin Phils that plays out of Richmond, and they are so good, they formed in South Korea in Seoul, and played in China for a while, and while they were there they had–I guess they had a friend that made these ridiculously cheap USB sticks, but it’d be inside of a cork inside of a jar.
 So the album was this empty jar that had the music on a USB stick in the cork.
 And I think they called it like a nug-plug, or something, with the idea that you would store whatever herbs or spices you wanted inside this jar that also had their album on it.
 And of course this is like, absurd, psychedelic math rock that’s like, technically so good, they’re an awesome band, you should look into that.
 I’d really like to make a small little felt pouch and booklet and have the music in there.
 And then have, like, a story, or watercolors, something wholly original for each one, and make like a limited run, and just put so much of my heart and soul into these things.
 Don’t just have the music, but illustrations and stories, and put as much love as I can into each item.
 I don’t want to call it an item.
 Like, each musical pouch. [laughs] Tentatively, musical pouch.
 No, that’s a terrible name, but–